mmanogaran/web-dev-angela-yu/README.md

 ### [Dicee Game](https://mmanogaran.github.io/web-dev-angela-yu/04-dicee-game/index.html)

-A website that uses JS to roll 2 dice and display who got the higher number
+A website that uses JS to roll 2 dice and display who got the higher number.

 #### Modifications
 - Made it responsive